stingalleman/awesome-audiovisual/README.md

 ## Tools

-- [Livescript](https://github.com/Netlob/livescript) - `✓ open-source` Insert a musical/theatre-script from Google Docs and use this for a live "autocue" and scroller with everyone on the site
+- [Livescript](https://github.com/Netlob/livescript) - `✓ open-source` Insert a musical/theatre-script from Google Docs and use this for a live "autocue" and scroller with everyone on the site.
 - [StageClock](http://notelek.com/StageClock/) - `⚠ freemium` StageClock is a Java based graphical timekeeping application.
 It outputs a clean feed from an attached monitor, and has time/date, timer, and show information.

 ### Timecode

-- [TCgenerator](https://github.com/dimitriCGNL/TCGenerator) - `✓ open-source` Reaper time marker to GrandMA2 TC Generator
+- [TCgenerator](https://github.com/dimitriCGNL/TCGenerator) - `✓ open-source` Reaper time marker to GrandMA2 TC Generator.
 - [Timecode](https://github.com/MrExplode/Timecode) - `✓ open-source` ArtNet and LTC timecode generator, made with Java.
 - [M2Q](https://github.com/lorenzofattori/M2Q) - `✓ open-source` Python application capable to trigger Chamsys Consoles/Software via MIDI for advanced synchronized shows.